 Using a habit tracker is now a part of my daily routine.
-It has helped me to make small changes that have improved many areas in my life.
+It has helped me to make small changes that have improved many areas of my life.

 Other Uses for a Habit Tracker

-I’ve created a printable template that you can use to track your habits each day of the month.
-You will receive a single pdf with two styles a plain white template and a floral template.
 You can print the template on us letter-sized paper or resize as needed.
+I’ve also included half-sheet options that will fit A5 planners.
 One nice thing about the PDF format is that you can upload the Habit Tracker PDF file onto your Ipad to track your habits digitally.